 2. Two Rubbing Alcohol Cleaning Recipes for Your Windows and Glasses

-Combine vinegar and rubbing alcohol to get a very effective window and glass cleaner.
+Combine white vinegar and rubbing alcohol to get a very effective window, windshield, and glass cleaner.
 However, should streaks on the windows prove themselves to be more stubborn, a splash of cornstarch in the cleaner will help rub them right off.

 This natural glass cleaner uses a surprise ingredient to get windows super clean and shiny.
 Any guesses?
 It’s cornstarch!